About the Commissioner of Education

 Dr. Margie Vandeven, Missouri Commissioner of Education

 Dr. Margie Vandeven was appointed Missouri’s sixth Commissioner of Education by the State Board of Education in December 2014.
-She assumed her new role Jan.
+She assumed her role Jan.
 1, 2015.

-Dr. Vandeven earned a bachelor’s degree (1990) in education from Missouri State University and a master’s degree in educational administration and supervision (2003) from Loyola College in Maryland.
+A native of Missouri, Dr. Vandeven earned a bachelor’s degree (1990) in education from Missouri State University and a master’s degree in educational administration and supervision (2003) from Loyola College in Maryland.
 She received a doctorate of philosophy in educational leadership (2014) from Saint Louis University.